Small Business Bankruptcy Lawyer in Riverside Serving the Inland Empire and Southern California

 As with any case, the options you have available for debt relief will depend on the unique circumstances involved.
 This includes the type of business you have, the nature of the business’ financial problems, and the goals of business owners.

 Chapter 7 Business Bankruptcy Attorney in Riverside

 Often the most favorable form of bankruptcy for a business owner is Chapter 7 bankruptcy where the debts are discharged without repayment over time.
-If assets are limited or exempt under the Bankruptcy Code, such as under California’s homestead exemption, you may pay nothing to creditors and keep all of your assets.
+Chapter 7 bankruptcy may be a solution for smaller businesses, including sole proprietorships.

 Business owners may also be entirely exempt from the means test required for consumer debtors so long as their debts are not primarily consumer debts.
 Consult a bankruptcy attorney experienced in business bankruptcies to understand if you may qualify for a Chapter 7 bankruptcy based on the business liabilities.

 Chapter 13 bankruptcy, commonly referred to as reorganization bankruptcy, is a common

 form of personal bankruptcy.
 For small businesses, it can be a solid option

 for companies that wish to create repayment plans with the bankruptcy